benjreinhart/has_attributes/README.md

 #### .model_attributes() → Set

 An attribute accessor on the class that contains a set of attributes specified with `has_attributes`.
-It is added on the class via the included hook when `include`ing the module.
+It is added to the class via the included hook when `include`ing the module.
 If there is no call to `has_attributes`, then calling `model_attributes` on the class will be `nil`.

 #### .has_attributes(*args) → nil